What to do if…

 - Do not “wait it out” if symptoms are worsening after they were stable or improving.

-- Do not squeeze, pick at, or try to drain a wound or gum area yourself.
+- Do not squeeze, pick at, or try to drain a wound, gum, extraction site, or swollen area yourself.

 - Do not take leftover antibiotics or someone else’s antibiotics.

-- Do not remove dressings, packing, or stitches early unless you were specifically told to.
+- Do not remove dressings, packing, drains, or stitches early unless your aftercare instructions or a clinician tells you to.

-- Do not scrub the area or put undiluted antiseptics/chemicals into a wound; only use rinses/cleansers exactly as written in your aftercare.
+- Do not scrub the area or put undiluted antiseptics, chemicals, or home remedies into a wound or dental site.

-- Do not exceed painkiller doses, or mix medicines you’re unsure about (especially if you have other conditions or take regular meds).
+- Do not exceed painkiller doses or mix medicines you are unsure about, especially if you take regular medicines or have other health conditions.

-- Do not drive yourself to A&E if you feel faint, confused, very sleepy, or have severe facial swelling—get help.
+- Do not drive yourself to A&E if you feel faint, confused, very sleepy, severely breathless, or have severe facial, mouth, throat, or neck swelling.

 What to do now